Buildings of Jesus College, Oxford: Other buildings

 The college purchased 10 acre of land in east Oxford (near the Cowley Road) in 1903 for use as a sports ground.
 The 1905 pavilion was replaced in 1998 by a new pavilion on the opposite side of the sports ground; the old pavilion is now used as a table-tennis room (ground floor) with a three-bedroomed flat for graduates above.
 Residential accommodation was first built at the sports ground in 1967 (Thelwall House, rebuilt in 1998), with additions between 1988 and 1990 (Hugh Price House and Leoline Jenkins House).
 Writing in 1974, Pevsner said that Thelwall House was one of the recent college buildings that deserved note.

 A further development, known as Hazel Court (after Alfred Hazel, principal 1925–1944), was built in 2000, bringing the total number of students who can be housed at the sports ground to 135.
 Writing in the Royal Institute of British Architects Journal in 2002, Jeremy Melvin praised the architects of Hazel Court, Maguire & Co., for their "crispness of detail" and "richness of composition"; he said that "the sense of ordered space ... recalls the way in which the traditional collegiate quads gave architectural expression to the then-new idea of a university".
 He noted that, whilst the first impression of the houses was Elizabethan with the air of a courtyard garden, "closer inspection reveals a contemporary design sensibility"; there was, he wrote, "the impression of an order that comes from making the construction explicit whils combining sensitivity to function and use".
 However, he commented that whilst there was plenty of space inside, the furniture "would not look out of place in a motorway hotel".

 Donations from Edwin Stevens, an Old Member of the college, enabled the construction in 1974 of student flats at a site in north Oxford on the Woodstock Road, named "Stevens Close" in his honour.
 The flats were opened by Elizabeth II in 1976.
 The college also owns a number of houses on Ship Street, which are used for student accommodation.
 It has purchased a further site in Ship Street at a cost of £1.8M, which will be converted at a projected cost of £5.5M to provide 31 student rooms with en-suite facilities, a 100-seat lecture theatre and other teaching rooms.
 The site includes a bastion from the Oxford city wall, which is a scheduled ancient monument.
 The plans provide for the inner curve of the bastion to be used as a featured alcove in the ground floor reception area and for study bedrooms on the upper floors.
-The Ship Street Centre was officially opened by the Chancellor of the University of Oxford, Lord Patten of Barnes, on 25 September 2010.
+The Ship Street Centre was officially opened by the Chancellor of the University of Oxford, Chris Patten, on 25 September 2010.